preciofishbone/OmniaDocsG2/accessability/index.rst

 Accessibility
 ===========================================

 Omnia is WCAG 2.1aa compliant.
-Most accessibility features is built in from the start, but a few needs to be turned on.
+Most accessibility features is built in from the start.
+A user can decide to turn these on at any time.

-It's up to each user to do that in the User Profile menu:
+It's up to each user to do that in the User profile menu:

 .. image:: accessability-profile.png